-Lobby the federal and provincial governments to put a priority on establishing a province-wide, publicly owned and operated intercommunity bus network.
+■ HEU will lobby the federal and provincial governments to put a priority on establishing a province-wide, publicly owned and operated intercommunity bus network.

 RETIREES

 ■ HEU WILL lobby the Provincial Government for full medical and dental benefits after retirement.

 ■ HEU Provincial Executive will stand up for the rights of retirees.